 The Policy Studio is built on the strategic design method – a participatory process rooted in user research where at its best, multi-disciplinary teams blend creative and critical-thinking techniques to explore, co-create, prototype, and launch resilient solutions to big picture challenges.

-The Strategic Design method was developed first in the d.studio of UBC – Sauder School of Business and then successfully extended to university wide interdisciplinary projects inside and outside the academic domain.
-Currently, the strategic design methods serves both the Policy Studio (Arts & Social Sciences) and the d.studio (School of Business) at the University of British Columbia.
+The Strategic Design method was evolved at the d.studio of UBC – Sauder School of Business and then successfully extended to university wide interdisciplinary projects inside and outside the academic domain.

 TRY: This second phase focuses on deeper exploration of options, scenarios, and draft proposals; it includes a series of lean or fast prototypes responding to the needs of having researchable models to test and compare.

-The strategic design method is a highly participative oriented pedagogy, it engages participants with a variety of stakeholders including academics, thematic experts, users, and representatives from the diverse body of stakeholders.
+Strategic design method is a highly participative oriented pedagogy as it engages participants with a variety of stakeholders including academics, thematic experts, users, and representatives from the diverse body of stakeholders.
 The flexibility of the application of the method makes it suitable for a short period “challenges”, or a full undergraduate or graduate course.
 Currently, PPGA 511: Leadership for Policy Professionals (1.5 credits), utilizes strategic design pedagogy in this required course for second year Master of Public Policy and Global Affairs students.

 The following courses incorporate strategic design as a pedagogical approach: